 To change the way we elect the president to whoever wins the national popular vote instead of by whoever wins the Electoral College vote we don’t need a constitutional amendment to abolish the Electoral College.
 There’s an easier way: The National Popular Vote Compact.

 The Constitution lets the states each decide how to choose their own electors to the Electoral College.
-States agreeing to join the National Popular Vote Compact would allocate all of their electors to the Electoral College based on the winner of the popular vote in the entire country regardless of who won the popular vote in their state.
+States agreeing to join the National Popular Vote Compact would allocate all of their electors to the Electoral College based on the winner of the popular vote in the entire country instead of who won the popular vote in their own state.
 The National Popular Vote Compact goes into effect when states totaling 270 Electoral College votes decide to join the compact.

 For more info go to: NationalPopularVote.com